 Farewell to Garhwal after One and A Half Months

 Before I dive into the tea-samosa farewell party, I want to talk about my favourite person in the village: dadi.
-She primarily lives alone.
+She mostly lives alone.
 Even though her husband lives with her, for the majority of the day, her time carries forward in watering the farm, digging mud, washing clothes, and collecting wood.
 Her waist pain is killing her.
 She needs to sit back every few minutes.
 But this is pretty much the extent of her life, apparently.

 But there’s more to it.
 She is famous in this Garhwali village for cooking the best polao.
 She also prepared Aaru ka Acchar (peach pickle) for me.
 She became time-stoned talking about her daughters who don’t live there anymore, the relatives from Kolkata who visit sometimes, known faces who haven’t called her in a long time, and the trees she has planted (15 kinds).